jahanzebk/knowledge-graph/docs/stories.md

 A way of breaking tasks down.

 ## In Progress
-- Create a spacy pipeline to create and store data according to the schema.
+- [EPIC] Create a spacy pipeline to create and store data according to the schema.

-- Run NER and store entities if an entity is a
-    PERSON
-    NORP
-    FACILITY
-    ORG
-    GPE
-    LOC
-  and is also has atleast one proper noun?
-Make a separate pipeline component for this.
-Can you create a span around these?
+- organize things into folders

-    - should we make a graph entity object now?
+- [LEXICAL] make a graph entity object

+- Make a git repo

-- Run DEP parser and extract "facts" by regexps (Xsub ...
+- [SYNTACTIC] Run DEP parser and extract "facts" by regexps (Xsub ...
 ROOT ...
 Xobj).
 Make this component more versatile.
 Patterns can be defined multiple ways
   - existing regexp methods
   - custom regexp parser using spacy id numbers or strings
   - a function for each match rule

-- Make a Fact Normalizer to look for other facts on that entity with synonym/same base/same concept root words and combine multiple sentences to be under one ACTION word (first ROOT verb found).
+- [LEXICAL] Make a Fact Normalizer to look for other facts on that entity with synonym/same base/same concept root words and combine multiple sentences to be under one ACTION word (first ROOT verb found).

-- Set up and experiment with what the data from the neural co ref library looks like
+- [OTHER] Set up and experiment with what the data from the neural co ref library looks like

+- extend debugger

+- clean up code

+- test all code written so far

+- create neo4j basic schema
+- [SEMANTIC] set up mysql or nosql schema for word profiles DB.

 ## Icebox
 - Get text database to work on